GEOSYS/AnalyticStreamFormater/README.md

   <h1 align="center">Analytic Stream Formater</h3>

   <p align="center">
-    Enable the processing of event coming <geosys/> to get, format and publish analytic on a storage account.
+    Enable the processing of event coming from '<geosys/> to get, format and publish analytic on an Azure storage account.
     <br />
     <a href=https://earthdailyagro.com/><strong>Who we are</strong></a>
     <br />